Make a claim

 Your claim form needs to be returned to us with your pet’s full medical history from your vet (from when your pet was registered at the practice) as well as copies of any invoices relating to your pet's treatment.

-In the short term we are aiming to process all claims within 4 weeks from receipt of all required information.
-Ensuring you and your vet have provided all relevant supporting information will help us to reduce handling times and speed up the assessing time.
+We aim to process all claims within 4 weeks from receipt of all required information.
+Ensuring you and your vet have provided all relevant supporting information, will help us to reduce handling times and speed up the assessing time.

 We will email you the claim outcome including all settlement and, if applicable, any deduction details.

 We can make payment to you or directly to the veterinary practice - just let us know who to pay in the payment section on the claim form.